semaphoreci/docs/docs/essentials/configuring-github-status-checks.md

 ---
-description: This guide shows you how to set up pipeline level status checks and block level status checks in Semaphore 2.0.
+Description: This guide shows you how to set up pipeline-level and block-level status checks in Semaphore 2.0.
 ---

 # GitHub Status Checks